marchoeppner/wgs-calling/README.md

 ## Sample sheet

-Each pipeline requires a specific samplesheet.
+Pipeline 1+2 require a specific samplesheet.
 Scripts are included under bin/ that can produce compliant inputs from a folder that contains relevant data.

 ### gatk4-alignment.nf
 bin/samplesheet_from_folder.rb -f /path/to/fastq